Web-Dev-Collaborative/DATA_STRUC_PYTHON_NOTES2.0/_RESOURCES/LEETCODE/Leetcode-Lintcode-Python-master/README.md

 - (576) Out of Boundary Paths
 - (600) Non-negative Integers without Consecutive Ones
 - (741) Cherry Pickup
-- (887) Super Egg Drop
-    dp[M][K] means that, given K eggs and M moves, what is the maximum number of floor that we can check.
-    Take a move,
-    if the egg breaks, we can check dp[m-1][k-1] floors if the egg doesn't break, then we can check dp[m-1][k] floors
+- (887) Super Egg Drop dp[M][k] means that, given K eggs and M moves, what is the maximum number of floor that we can check.
+Take a move, if the egg breaks, we can check dp[m-1][k-1] floors if the egg doesn't break, then we can check dp[m-1][k] floors
 - (983) Minimum Cost For Tickets
 - (1216) Valid Palindrome III

 ## Greedy

 - (45) Jump Game II
 - (55) Jump Game
 - (134) Gas Station